-- 1. Intensive Outpatient Services (ASAM Level 2.1) shall be provided to beneficiaries (a minimum of nine hours with a maximum of 19 hours a week for adults, and a minimum of six hours with a maximum of 19 hours a week for adolescents) when determined by a Medical Director or LPHA to be medically necessary and in accordance with an individualized client plan. - 2.
-Lengths of treatment can be extended when determined to be medically necessary.
-Services can be provided in-person, by telephone or by telehealth by a licensed professional or a certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2. - 3.
-Intensive Outpatient Services consist primarily of counseling and education about addiction-related problems, with specific components including intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 4.
-For clients in Intensive Outpatient Services, case management shall be provided to coordinate care with ancillary service providers and facilitate transitions between levels of care.
+- i.
+The Contractor and its subcontracted DMC-ODS providers may provide more than 19 hours per week to adolescents when determined by a Medical Director or LPHA to be medical necessary, and in accordance with the individualized treatment plan. - ii.
+The Contractor and its subcontracted DMC-ODS providers may extend a beneficiary's length of treatment when determined by a Medical Director or LPHA to be medically necessary, and in accordance with the individualized treatment plan. - 3.
+The Contractor may provide intensive outpatient services in-person or by telephone by a licensed professional or aregistered or certified counselor in any appropriate setting in the community in accordance with HIPAA and 42 CFR Part 2. - 4.
+Intensive outpatient services shall include counseling and education about addiction-related problems, with specific components including intake, individual counseling, group counseling, family therapy, patient education, medication services, collateral services, crisis intervention services, treatment planning and discharge services. - 5.
+The Contractor shall provide case management services to beneficiaries receiving intensive outpatient services to coordinate care with ancillary service providers and facilitate transitions between LOC.

-J. Residential Treatment Services
+I. Residential Treatment Services